I earn a commission if you make a purchase through my referral links. As an Amazon Associate I earn from qualifying purchases.

 Rooting in Water

-One of the most convenient ways to propagate your Snake plant is by rooting in water.
+One of the most convenient ways to propagate your Snake plant is by rooting it in water.
 Here’s the list of what you will need:

-• Scissors or knife
+• Scissors or a knife

-• Jar or a glass
+• A jar or a glass

 • Water